AshishAntil07/FollowPath/README.md

 const fp = new FollowPath(                        // creates an instance.
   {
     element: document.querySelector('.element'),  // element to animate.
-    duration: 10000,                              // duration of the animation(in ms).
+    duration: 10000,                              // duration per iteration(in ms).
     path: document.querySelector('polyline'),     // path to follow(can be a polyline or path element).
+    delay: 2000,                                  // delay between each iteration(in ms).
-    iterations: 2.5,                              // iterations, number of times the element will animate over the path.
+    iterations: 1.33,                             // iterations, number of times the element will animate over the path.
     rotate: true,                                 // whether to rotate the element along the path. (optional, false by default) callback(){                                   // callback function, called after all iterations are completed. (optional) console.log('done')